amroczeK/tribes-mesh-network/b.a.t.m.a.n-adv.md

 sudo make install
 ```

-5. Configure batman-adv to start automatically on boot up
+5. Configure batman-adv to start automatically on boot up.

-Edit /etc/modules
+Edit /etc/modules.
 ```
 sudo nano /etc/modules
 ```

-Add "batman-adv" onto a new line in the /etc/modules file
+Add "batman-adv" onto a new line in the /etc/modules file.
 ```
 # /etc/modules: kernel modules to load at boot time.
 #